SRL-CLIP: Efficient CLIP Video Adaptation via Structured Semantic Role Labels: Adaptation: From CLIP to

-LoRA modules can be applied efficiently during training, and during inference, can be merged to the main model for achieving same inference speed.
-Constraining $r$ keeps the number of new parameters low, and prevents overfitting to the post-pretrain dataset.

-\paragraph{Implementation details.} We use the OpenAI CLIP implementation and its associated checkpoints~\cite{clip}, restricting experiments to \texttt{ViT-B/32} and \texttt{ViT-B/16} models.
+We use the OpenAI CLIP implementation and its associated checkpoints~\citep{clip}, restricting experiments to \texttt{ViT-B/32}, \texttt{ViT-B/16} and \texttt{ViT-L/14} models.
 We add LoRA adapters to the CLIP image encoder and freeze both the CLIP image and text encoders.
 We find $r{=}64$ rank to work well in our experiments.
 Our VC module consists of 6 Tx encoder layers.
 We use $\lambda{=}0.25$ for combining video- and event-level losses.
-The number of hard negatives $\MN_{vr}{=}4, \MN_{rn}{=}0$.
-We use a learning rate of $10^{-6}$ and the AdamW~\cite{adamw} optimizer.
-Each video in VidSitu has $P{=}5$ events, and we sub-sample $T{=}4$ frames from each event, for a total of 20 frames for a \SI{10}{\second} video.
-We post-pretrain for 40 epochs on one RTX2080 GPU with a batch size of $B{=}20$ videos (or 100 event-text pairs).
+The number of artificial hard negatives $\MN_{vr}{=}4$.
+We use a learning rate of $10^{-6}$ and the AdamW~\citep{adamw} optimizer.
+Each video in VidSitu has $P{=}5$ events, and we sub-sample $T{=}4$ frames from each event, for a total of $L{=}20$ frames for a \SI{10}{\second} video.
+We post-pretrain for 40 epochs on \textit{one 12GB RTX2080 GPU} for \texttt{ViT-B/32} \& \texttt{ViT-B/16} and \textit{one 48GB RTX A6000 GPU} for \texttt{ViT-L/14} with a batch size of $B{=}20$ videos (100 event-text pairs).